22Neves/devsite-docs/guides/checkout-bricks/landing.en.md

  - message: Checkout Bricks is a set of UI modules that come front-end ready and optimized for better usability and conversion.
 Each Brick can be used independently or together, forming the experience of a complete checkout.
  - media_image: /checkout-bricks/mini-landing.png
 ---
----
-bullet_section_with_media:
- - title:
- - type: normal
- - message: It offers a transparent payment experience with the possibility of customization according to each store, it is secure since the payment information is processed through Mercado Pago and it has a simpler integration process, minimizing production and development times.
- - image: /checkout-bricks/bricks-landing.png
----

 --- mini_landing_separator ---